-- DUPS transfer form (if you would like to investigate a pension transfer into the plan)
+- DUPS transfer form (should you wish to investigate a pension transfer into the plan)

-- Late Entrant Declaration (if you would like to join the pension plan with over 6 months of employment at the University)
+- DUPS Late Entrant Declaration (should you wish to join the pension plan after the start date of your employment at the University)

 You can find the forms on the University Finance pages.
 Send the completed forms to the University Pensions Team.